How to Get Plexiglass Clean and Clear Again?

 Cleaning the Really Dirty or Scratched Plexiglass

-Removing elements such as stickers, paper, adhesive glue, etc. can be tricky from plexiglass.
+Removing elements such as stickers, paper, adhesive glue, old dried paint, etc. can be tricky from plexiglass.
+But the good thing is that it is still possible to repair scratched and dirty surfaces.

 1. Scraping